vinodjarare/DSA/Tree/readme.md

 - B-tree - A B-tree is a tree data structure in which each node can have more than two children and is used to store large amounts of data on disk or other external storage devices.

 - Trees are used in various applications such as file systems, computer networks, decision trees, and game trees.
 They provide efficient search, insertion, and deletion operations, making them a popular data structure in computer science.

+## Binary Tree

+The binary tree is a hierarchical structure where the nodes are arranged in levels, with the root node at the top level and the leaf nodes at the bottom level.
+Each node in the tree can have zero, one, or two children nodes.

+The binary tree has several useful properties that make it a popular data structure for many applications.
+For example, it can be used to efficiently store and retrieve data, as well as to perform various algorithms such as traversal, search, and sorting.

+There are different types of binary trees, such as balanced and unbalanced binary trees, complete binary trees, full binary trees, and perfect binary trees.
+The type of binary tree chosen depends on the specific application and the requirements of the data being stored.